BrPedro-dev/WarlockGamer/README.md

 # About the project

-Warlock was a project made in the 4 week of bootcamp and it was also 4 weeks in contact with java, it was the first in joint work.
-Where [Simple Graphics Library]( https://github.com/academia-de-codigo/simple-graphics) was used.
+The goal was to develop a game.
+We did it in the 4th week of the bootcamp. we had to use Java and the [Simple Graphics Library]( https://github.com/academia-de-codigo/simple-graphics) was used.

 ## Menu
 ![Menu](https://github.com/BrPedro-dev/WarlockGamer/blob/Main/Imagens/Menu.png)